dilema/dotfiles/notes/remove_apple_system_apps.md

 applications from Apple.
 Unfortunately you will have to redo the process after every update since they will be installed again...

-Beware though that the command line use here might be harmful or not secure for your computer.
+Beware though that the command lines used here might be harmful or not secure for your computer.
 I don't fully understand what every command imply, it just do what I want.
 So use it at your own risks.